-Divalproex extended-release tablets is used for:
+Divalproex extended-release tablets are used for:

 Controlling certain types of seizures in the treatment of epilepsy.
 It is also used to treat the manic phase of bipolar disorder (manic-depressive illness) and prevent migraine headaches.
 It may also be used for other conditions as determined by your doctor.

-Divalproex extended-release tablets is an anticonvulsant.
+Divalproex extended-release tablets are an anticonvulsant.
 It works by reducing or preventing the number of seizures by controlling the abnormal activity of nerve impulses in the brain and central nervous system.
 Exactly how it works to treat bipolar disorder and migraine headache is not known.

 Do NOT use divalproex extended-release tablets if: